Post Summary: Dividing the Work Is What Costs You

 Why would I choose a boutique web design company over a bigger operation?

-Because one dedicated person who handles everything will outperform a team of people who each handle a piece of it.
-The electrician who came to us from a big company was paying roughly the same — and getting forgotten.
+Because coordination has a cost, and one person carrying the whole account doesn’t pay it.
+The electrician who came to us from a big company was paying roughly the same, and getting forgotten.
 The size of the company was the problem, not the solution.